Lucetia/piracy/old/README.md

 # YouTube Channel Blocker

 -   [YouTube Cleaner](https://addons.mozilla.org/firefox/addon/youtube-cleaner/) - (Firefox) - YouTube cleaner offers the ability to block specific user defined channels.

-# Torrent Clients

--   [aTorrent](http://play.google.com/store/apps/details?id=com.mobilityflow.torrent&hl=en) - A modern Android application with new modern design!
--   [TorrDroid](http://play.google.com/store/apps/details?id=intelligems.torrdroid&hl=en) - TorrDroid is a Android torrent client cum search engine that features a hassle free way of searching and downloading torrents.
--   [Tornado](http://tornado-torrent.gitlab.io/) - Tornado is a modern web-first BitTorrent client designed with usability in mind.
--   [Tribler](https://www.tribler.org/) - Tribler is a Bittorrent client with an integrated DHT and search engine.
-Tor-like onion routing and end-to-end encryption can be enabled to allow for anonymous downloads.
--   [qBittorrent](http://www.qbittorrent.org/) - The qBittorrent project aims to provide an open-source software alternative to µTorrent.

-# Torrent Plugins (e.g. Deluge or qB)

--   [Auto removing of deluge torrents](http://github.com/omaralvarez/deluge-autoremoveplus) - Auto removal of deluge torrents after they are finished.
--   [deluge-ltConfig](http://github.com/ratanakvlun/deluge-ltconfig/releases) - ltConfig is a plugin for Deluge that allows direct modification to libtorrent settings and has preset support.
--   [Deluge Plugins Overview](http://dev.deluge-torrent.org/wiki/Plugins) - An official list of third-party plugins for Deluge.
--   [Plugin list for qBittorrent](http://github.com/qbittorrent/search-plugins/wiki/Unofficial-search-plugins#plugins-for-public-sites) - Plugins for Public sites (requires Python).
--   [qBitTorrent search function](http://www.techsupportalert.com/qbittorrent-help-torrent-search-engine) - Allows you to search popular torrent trackers and download rss/torrents.
--   [rutorrent-all-seeders](http://github.com/AkdM/rutorrent-all-seeders) - This ruTorrent plugin adds the columns 'All Seeders' the torrents list.

-# Usenet Clients

--   [Newsbin](http://newsbin.com/about.php) - Newsbin is software for Microsoft Windows Operating Systems that downloads files from Usenet Newsgroups.
--   [NZBGet](http://nzbget.net/) - Efficient Usenet downloader written in C++ which is bit lighter on system resources than SABNZBd.
--   [PowerNZB] - The Ultimate Binary Usenet Client for Android.
--   [SABnzbd](http://sabnzbd.org/) - SABnzbd is an open-source binary Newsreader written in Python.
--   [spotweb](http://github.com/spotweb/spotweb) - Spotweb is a decentralized Usenet community based on the Spotnet protocol.
--   [Unison](http://panic.com/blog/the-future-of-unison/) - OS X app for accessing Usenet Newsgroups and the many wonders and mysteries contained within (discontinued).
--   [Usenetic](http://www.usenetic.com/) - The full-featured Usenet client for Mac OSX.

-# usenet Tools

--   [ngPost](https://github.com/mbruel/ngPost) - Command Line (or minimalist GUI) usenet poster for binaries developped in C++/QT.

 # DDL Tools